MRNOONE333/Education-Website-/README.md

 A Education Website , build for project.
-Hosted on github have the followiwng pages can be accessedd through the following links
+Hosted on github have the followiwng pages can be accessed through the following links

 https://mrnoone333.github.io/Education-Website-/home.html